sitegeist/Sitegeist.SchemeOnYou/README.md

 ## Installation

 Sitegeist.SchemeOnYou is available via packagist.
 Run `composer require sitegeist/schemeonyou` to require this package.
+You may also want to install `flowpack/cors` or any other CORS package if you are using the endpoints from different urls .

 We use semantic versioning, so every breaking change will increase the major version number.